 I knew pretty early on I wanted to focus on a couple and a single person.
 And there was kind of lots of variations like really, really early on before any scriptwriting.
 It was like, oh, maybe there’s a cult thing going on, or they’re taking her there with ulterior motives or whatever.
 Then it kind of progressed from there to really look at those relationships between the two women specifically, and have the kind of boyfriend character just to be there as a foil for them rather than kind of a driving force of the plot, and it expanded from there.

-I remember Lauren Beatty, who plays Emily asked me how like what was really going on and because I wanted to stay in Rowan’s perspective, I told her to make a choice on her own and not tell me and I think, in the end, the choice she made was almost a mix of things.
+I remember Lauren Beatty, who plays Emily asked me what was really going on, and because I wanted to stay in Rowan’s perspective, I told her to make a choice on her own and not tell me, and I think, in the end, the choice she made was almost a mix of things.
 I think that the horror over the top stuff is more so in Rowan’s head but that Emily is doing something.

 Obviously, movies do that because it’s easy to digest, but I sometimes like when things are a bit more open-ended.
 So I think Lauren did a lot to make some choices for her character but left it up to her because I was less interested in that.

 M: I really enjoyed how it wasn’t, at least for most of them, always 100% clear which of Rowan’s like visions were visions and which weren’t.
 That seemed quite purposeful.
 Can you speak to that sort of along the same lines for Rowan’s character? she has some obvious damage in her backstory.
 Is that inspired by anyone or anything?